-The cancellation fee may be waived if you have completed at least 10 consecutive bookings without canceling, either since you started hosting or since your last previous cancellation.
+The cancellation fee will be waived if you have completed at least 10 consecutive bookings without canceling or in certain other circumstances.

-Your calendar will stay blocked, and you won't be able to accept another reservation for the same dates of the canceled reservation.
+If you cancel a confirmed reservation, your calendar may be blocked, in which case you won't be able to accept another reservation that overlaps with the canceled reservation.

 If you cancel before the day of check-in, an automated review will be posted to your listing's profile indicating that you canceled one of your reservations.
-These reviews can't be removed, but you can always write a public response to clarify why you needed to cancel.
+These reviews can't be removed, but you may be able to write a public response to clarify why you needed to cancel.

 If you cancel on the day of check-in or later, guests can choose to leave a public review on your listing’s profile.

-If you cancel 3 or more reservations within a year, we may deactivate your listing.
+If you cancel 3 or more reservations within a year, we may suspend or deactivate your listing.

 When consequences may not apply